Short breaks help parents stay together

 We are supporting the call for an urgent review of short break hospice care by the government as a preventative measure to reduce parental break-up.
 Yesterday we hosted a drop-in session for MPs & peers at Westminster to launch this vital new research.
 Mum, Lisa and her daughter Kitty, who are supported by Julia’s House, were at the reception to explain how important short breaks were to their family: “Respite played a vital part in keeping our family from falling apart at the seams.”

-We know from our own research that just 1 in 7 (14%) of local authorities are failing to commission short breaks services for disabled children, including those with life-limiting conditions, despite having a legal duty to do so.
+We know from our own research that 1 in 7 (14%) local authorities are failing to commission short breaks services for disabled children, including those with life-limiting conditions, despite having a legal duty to do so.
 Investment in short breaks has long-term benefits to families & society, preventing later costs of family breakdown.

 Barbara Gelb OBE, Chief Executive of UK children’s palliative care charity Together for Short Lives, said: “This new research brings into stark focus the impact that caring for a child with a life-limiting condition has on relationships and wellbeing.
 It shows just how vital the short breaks offered by children’s hospice services across the UK are in helping to relieve stress on parents and families caring for seriously ill children.”